lavollmer/news-homepage/README-author.md

 ## Overview

-The project encompassed creating a News homepage using ReactJS, Tailwind CSS, JavaScript and Vite.
-I was given a folder of assets including design examples, images, logos, and fonts to use.
-The images included computer and gaming images.
-The fonts was Inter Regular, Inter  Bold and Inter ExtraBold.
-The website included a logo in the top left corner, a navigation bar on desktop, a navigation side bar that would open by hamburger style for mobile, three distinct sections, a button to read more and additional functionality features.
-The project included specific color combinations, styling and knowledge of grid container layouts.
+The project's scope involved developing a News homepage using ReactJS, Tailwind CSS, JavaScript, and Vite.
+I was provided with a collection of assets, including design examples, images, logos, and fonts.
+The images were primarily computer and gaming-themed.
+The fonts used were Inter Regular, Inter Bold, and Inter ExtraBold.
+The website featured a logo in the top left corner, a desktop navigation bar, a mobile navigation sidebar with a hamburger menu, three distinct sections, a 'read more' button, and several other functional features.
+The project required a precise understanding of color combinations, styling, and grid container layouts.

 ### The challenge

-Users should be able to:

-- View the optimal layout for the interface depending on their device's screen size
-- See hover and focus states for all interactive elements on the page
+The website was designed to be responsive, providing an optimal layout for any device's screen size.
+All interactive elements on the page were designed with hover and focus states for enhanced user experience.

 ### Screenshots

-Website Screenshots:
+**Website Screenshots:**

 Netlify Deployed Website by Me (Desktop)